• Skip to primary navigation

 What is the difference between a muffin and a cupcake?

-there are three main differences between muffins and cupcakes.
+There are three main differences between muffins and cupcakes.
 First, cupcakes tend to be sweeter.
 Second, cupcakes are usually topped with frosting or icing.
 And lastly, cupcakes, as the name indicates, are more cake-like with a lighter, fluffier crumb, whereas muffins tend to be sturdy and dense.

 What makes a muffin moist?